EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Summary

-The easiest installation experience was with Concourse and Argo Workflows, Tekton came in at a close second due to the additional context requirements of needing to install several components.
+The **easiest installation experience was with Concourse and Argo Workflows**, Tekton came in at a close second due to the additional context requirements of needing to install several components.

-Jenkins falls far behind the other options here due to the fact that we wanted to keep configuration of the CI system entirely in code so we could version control it and modifying the configuration to install Jenkins plugins took us a while to get our heads around.
+**Jenkins falls far behind** the other options here due to the fact that we wanted to keep configuration of the CI system entirely in code so we could version control it and modifying the configuration to install Jenkins plugins took us a while to get our heads around.

 ## 2. Run a "Hello, World" task